 An excellent range of guides and maps produced by a publisher dedicated to outdoor activities including walking, scrambling and cycling.
 The following are a selection from their exhaustive catalogue.
-25% off all printed guides to 30th June 2017.

 The excellent digital mapping supplied by Anquet is available in a range of formats.
 Probably the most popular with walkers are their digital format and detailed OS Explorer maps at 1:25k scale.
 OS Landranger 1:50k maps are also available although showing less detail.
 Harveys produce Superwalker maps at 1:25k and British Mountain Maps at 1:40k both offering a different style of mapping to the more familiar OS maps.
 Harvey maps often include additional detail, including more paths, not shown on OS mapping.

 For regular walkers there are a number of packages available which offer considerable savings: